rjaraq-netizen/Project_R-D/README.md

-# Firm-level R&D and Export Database
+# Sector R&D and Export Database

 ## Project Overview
 This project develops the foundations and tools to build a firm/sector-level database that combines companies’ research and development (R&D), production, and export activity records.